 The installation of the program by running the self-extracting zip file will NOT put an entry in the Windows Start Programs Menu.
-The best way to make it easy to run is to put a shortcut on your desktop to RCPRO_Race.EXE.
-To put a shortcut on your desktop, Open up Windows Explorer, select RCPRO_Race.EXE with mouse button two and drag it to your desktop.
-Select 'Shortcut'.
+The best way to make it easy to run is to put a shortcut on your desktop to RCPRO_Race.EXE and the html folder.
+To put a shortcut on your desktop: